 Epionce - The New Technology In Skin Health & Ageing

-Beauty in the Bag has published an intriguing article with Epionce founder Dr Carl Thornfeldt, allowing the skincare pioneer to explain exactly why he created Epionce and how it can help people and their skin health.
+An intriguing article about Epionce founder Dr Carl Thornfeldt, allowing the skincare pioneer to explain exactly why he created Epionce and how it can help people and their skin health.

 Thirty years of practice has led Idaho-dermatologist Carl Thornfeldt, MD, to a conclusion about skin disease and ageing: much of it can be attributed to the breakdown of the skin’s natural barrier function and chronic inflammation.
 He treats skin disease with prescriptions but for obtaining maximum skin health he focuses on rebuilding the barrier function.

 Enter, Epionce, the skin care system that Thornfeldt created to repair the barrier and fight inflammation.
 The comprehensive range is infused with botanicals and can be customized to address a variety of conditions, including acne, eczema, hyperpigmentation, psoriasis, rosacea, and, of course, skin ageing.
-Here, Thornfeldt tells Beauty in the Bag about his professional background and his insights into maintaining healthy, youthful skin.
+Here, Thornfeldt tells us about his professional background and his insights into maintaining healthy, youthful skin.

 Please tell us about your background.
 Why did you choose dermatology as your specialty?